sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Related Work

 \section{Related Work}

-\paragraph{Research assessment.} PageRank \citep{pagerank1999}, h-index \citep{waltman2012hindex}, citation counts, impact factor, and altmetrics all measure influence or attention, not properties of the paper itself.
-PaperRank \citep{du2009paperrank} applies PageRank to citation networks but still measures influence propagation. scite.ai \citep{nicholson2021scite} classifies 1.5B citation statements as supporting/contrasting.
-This is closer, but still measures what others say about a paper.
-SciScore \citep{sciscore2018} automates methods-section scoring for rigor and transparency; RipetaScore \citep{ripeta2021} measures trust markers.
+\paragraph{Research assessment.} Beyond the attention metrics discussed in Section~\ref{sec:intro}, PageRank \citep{pagerank1999} and its citation-network application \citep{chen2007pagerankgems}, the h-index \citep{hirsch2005hindex}, and altmetrics belong to the same family: they measure influence, not properties of the paper itself. scite.ai \citep{nicholson2021scite} classifies 1.5B citation statements as supporting/contrasting; this is closer to what we want, but still measures what others say about a paper.
+SciScore \citep{menke2020sciscore} automates methods-section scoring for rigor and transparency; \citet{ripeta2021} propose RipetaScore for research practices, professionalism, and reproducibility.
 These check reporting compliance, not evidence or arguments.
-Automated novelty detection methods \citep{wang2025novelty} identify new concepts, but novelty is unreliable for cross-sectional assessment (Section~\ref{sec:contribution}).
+Automated novelty detection \citep{wang2025novelty} identifies new concepts, but novelty is unreliable for cross-sectional assessment (Section~\ref{sec:contribution}).